Susan Wild: Firearms

 In July 2022, Wild voted for H.R.
 1808: Assault Weapons Ban of 2022, a bill that would have banned various guns, including AR-15s.

 Foreign affairs

-Wild was critical of Brazil's president Jair Bolsonaro, which she characterized as "far-right", "misogynistic", "homophobic" and "anti-immigrant".
+Wild was critical of Brazil's president Jair Bolsonaro, whom she characterized as "far-right", "misogynistic", "homophobic" and "anti-immigrant".
 In March 2019, she and 29 other Democratic lawmakers wrote a letter to U.S. secretary of state Mike Pompeo, which read in part, "Since the election of far-right candidate Jair Bolsonaro as president, we have been particularly alarmed by the threat Bolsonaro's agenda poses to the LGBTQ+ community and other minority communities, women, labor activists, and political dissidents in Brazil.
 We are deeply concerned that, by targeting hard-won political and social rights, Bolsonaro is endangering Brazil's long-term democratic future."

+In March 2019, Wild described herself as a 'very pro-Israel member of Congress,' stating that the U.S. must 'constantly fortify' and 'sustain' its relationship with Israel, which she characterized as a 'terrific partner' in security and economic matters.

 In 2023, Wild voted against H.Con.Res.
 21, which directed President Biden to remove U.S. troops from Syria within 180 days.

 In February 2023, Wild signed a letter urging President Biden to give F-16 fighter jets to Ukraine.